 - Undergraduate Club Rep: Emma Brzezinski

-- Council or Graduate Students Rep: Taylor Tomu
+- Council of Graduate Students Rep: Ben Mertus

 In addition to being a forum through which students are able to voice their opinions and concerns about the Department of Anthropology, the GSAA is involved with many activities throughout the year.